 Lots of people have raved about the effectiveness of this method, so it’s safe to assume it will work.

-- 1-liter of anticavity mouthwash in fresh mint...
+- 1-liter of Listerine Fluoride Anticavity Mouthwash in fresh mint...

 Fast Orange Smooth Lotion Hand Cleaner